nical/bezier_flattening/notes/levien_quads_per_cubics.md

 | 0.25      | 0   | 34483 | 8294 | 3081 | 1072 | 365  | 233  | 70   | 10  | 25   | 0   | 0   | 1   | 0   | 0   | 0   |
 | 0.5       | 0   | 37357 | 7025 | 2429 | 495  | 242  | 54   | 31   | 0   | 1    | 0   | 0   | 0   | 0   | 0   | 0   |
 | 1.0       | 0   | 40453 | 5836 | 932  | 329  | 58   | 25   | 0    | 1   | 0    | 0   | 0   | 0   | 0   | 0   | 0   |

+The main takeaway is that using wider simd instructions would not necessarily improve performance of the first stage of the algorithm for a lot of the datasets used in this repository.